What Is Achondroenesis?

 This disorder is usually categorized into three different types based on the pattern of inheritance, signs, and symptoms.

 In achondrogenesis type 1A, the baby’s skull bone is very soft and the limbs are very short.
 As with all three types, the chest is narrow, making it hard for the baby to breathe.
-The bones in the spine and pelvis do not form well.
+The bones in the spine and pelvis don’t form well.
 The baby also has short ribs that break easily.

 Type 1B is very similar to 1A, and distinguishing between the two types often requires a genetic test.
 In addition to the very short limbs and narrow chest, type 1B includes a round belly and sometimes a pouch near the groin or belly button.
-If your baby has this type of achondrogenesis, his or her feet may be inwardly rotated.
+If your baby has this type of achondrogenesis, their feet may be inwardly rotated.
 The toes and fingers are also very short.

 Short limbs and a narrow chest are common to all types of achondrogenesis.
 The other symptoms vary by type.
 Genetic testing may be necessary to distinguish the exact type.